 Pay your premium in full

 As mentioned, paying the annual cost of your premium in full can help you get a lower rate, if you can afford the upfront cost.
 Most insurance companies offer this discount, even if it is not advertised.
-The exact savings vary by insurance company, but it is typically somewhere between 5-15%.
-If your insurance rate is very expensive, even a discount of 5% could be worth it.
+The exact savings vary by insurance company, but it is typically somewhere between 5 to 15%.
+If your insurance rate is very expensive, even a discount of 5% could be worthwhile.

 Check your coverage

 There are many different types of car insurance coverage, and the more you have, the higher your insurance premium can be.
 The type of coverage you choose also impacts your insurance costs.
 Most states require a minimum amount of liability coverage.
 You may also add comprehensive coverage and collision coverage, which provides physical damage coverage to your car if it’s damaged or totaled in a covered claim.